gbaik/web-historian/helpers/archive-helpers.downloadUrls.journal.md

 ### Step 6: Verification
 <!-- record your verification here, or, if you use a whiteboard, upload a photo of yoru whiteboard to this folder  -->

+['www.example.com', 'www.google.com'], we went through the pseudocode with this example data.

 ### Step 7: Implementation
 <!-- record your implementation in the .js file -->